cam-gav/markov-chain-art-generator/README.md

 This nostalgic return to turtle was also personal to me because I am currently very interesting in the cyberpunk aesthetic.
 I love neon colors and sharp edges on a dark background.
 Some of the art produced by this program is reminiscent of the Tron: Legacy movie.
+This Markov Chain makes me think of how robots might handle artistic creation in a cyberpunk future.

 The transition matrix probabilities were chosen by personal taste in deciding how colors would best flow into each other.
 Choosing probabilities was a surprisingly creative and complex endeavor.
-It required predicting what possibilities could come each number in the matrix.
+It required predicting what possibilities could come from each number in the matrix.
 Did I want all the colors to flow into each other or only some colors to be intimitely related and produced together in the final piece?
+I had to balance my artistic input versus giving the Markov Chain more randomness/autonomy.
 Future iterations can include more interesting designs as well as a second Markov Decision process that chooses the patterns that the turtle will follow.
 Other possiblities include exploring more color transitions and having a markov